ploubser/mcollective-nettest-agent/README.md

 ```
 mco rpc rpcutil -S "Nettest('myhost', '8080').connect=true"
 ```

 ###Mma Aggregate Plugin

-The nettest agent also ships with a mma aggregate plugin which will determine the minimum value, maximum value and average value of a set of inputs determinted in a DDL.
+The nettest agent supplies a mma aggregate plugin which will determine the minimum value, maximum value and average value of a set of inputs determinted in a DDL.
 ```
-aggregate mma(:rtt, :format => "Min: %.3fms  Max: %.3fms  Average: %.3fms")
+aggregate nettest_mma(:rtt, :format => "Min: %.3fms  Max: %.3fms  Average: %.3fms")
 ```